nmarsollier/viaduct/docs/content/docs/globalids/_index.md

 weight: 21
 ---

-Viaduct uses two different Kotlin types to represent GraphQL `ID` types: `GlobalID<T>` and String. `GlobalID` is an object that consists of a type and an internal ID.
+Viaduct uses two different Kotlin types to represent GraphQL `ID` types: `GlobalID<T>` and String. {{< kdoc viaduct.api.globalid.GlobalID >}} is an object that consists of a type and an internal ID.
 They are used to uniquely identify node objects in the graph. `GlobalID` values support structural equality, as opposed to referential equality.

 There are two conditions under which `GlobalID<T>` will be used:
 1. The `id` field of a `Node` object type